 Generic Name: Epinephrine Trade Name: Epipen Therapeutic Class: Antiasthmatic, bronchodilator, vasopressor Actions: Epinephrine is a naturally occurring catecholamine.
 It acts directly on alpha and beta adrenergic receptors.
 Its effects on beta receptors is much more profound than its effects on alpha receptors.
 The effects of epinephrine on beta 1 adrenergic receptors include a positive chronotropic effect (increased heart rate) and a positive inotropic effect (cardiac contractile force).
 The effects of epinephrine on alpha-adrenergic receptor sites include increased systemic vascular resistance.
 The effects on these receptors sites together cause an increased blood pressure.
 Epinephrine also causes bronchodilation due to its effects on beta-2 adrenergic receptors.
 Pharmacokinetics: Onset: Rapid Indications: Severe allergic reactions caused by insect stings or bites, foods, drugs, and other allergens.
 It can also be used in the treatment of anaphylaxis of unknown causes or exercise-induced asthma.
 Contraindications: No contraindications when used for indicated conditions.
-Precautions: No precautions when used for indicated conditions.
+Precautions: 1.
+No precautions when used for indicated conditions.
 Side Effects: CV: Increased pulse rate CSN: Tremors, nervousness Administration: Severe Allergic Reaction or Asthma: Adult: 0.3mg IM, if patient condition worsens may repeat using a second epinephrine auto injector.
-Notes: EMT basics who have completed a Nebraska state certifying epinephrine auto inject tes: EMT basics who have completed a Nebraska state certifying epinephrine auto injector course are authorized to administer agency stocked epinephrine auto injector.
+Notes: EMT basics who have completed a Nebraska state certifying epinephrine auto injector course are authorized to administer agency stocked epinephrine auto injector.